Bealby/grandpas-pocket-watch-shop/README.md

   displayed to confirm removal.

-- If a user decides to edit an appointment they will be redirected an edit appointment page wherre previous details will be defaulted on the form.
-Any changed made will then be confirmed and a new updared appointment fomr sent to their emal.
+- If a user decides to edit an appointment they will be redirected an edit appointment page where previous details will be defaulted on the form.
+Any changed made will then be confirmed and a new updated appointment form sent to their email.

-- Order and Appontments are displayed in the second column of the page and at a certain break point of information the info is contract to scrolling which prevents the page from becoming to congested with order and appointment infomraiotn.
+- Order and Appointments are displayed in the second column of the page and at a certain break point of information the info is contracted to scrolling which prevents the page from becoming to congested with order and appointment information.

-- in the first column of the page delivery infomration is displayed and when filled in can be used for pre fill infomation in the Checkout form automatially.
+- in the first column of the page delivery information is displayed and when filled in can be used for pre fill information in the Checkout form automatically.

-- For smaller devices the order and appoitnement fields reduce to a smaller amount of columns for better, non congested viewing.
+- For smaller devices the order and appointment fields reduce to a smaller amount of columns for better, non congested viewing.